LEDIG STILLING VED UNIVERSITETET I AGDER

 The University of Agder, Faculty of Social Sciences, Department of Information Systems, invites applications for one full-time PhD Research Fellow in Information Systems for a period of three years, alternatively four years with 25% of the time assigned to tasks at the Faculty’s discretion.
 The position is located in Kristiansand, Norway.

 The Department of Information Systems provides teaching and research at the intersection of technology, organisation and business administration.
-With around 45 employees (Professors, Associate Professors, Post-docs, Research Fellows and administrative staff), the department is one of the largest information systems research groups in Norway.
-Research activities include work related to eHealth, Integrated Emergency Management and Digital Transformation.
-The candidate will be involved with activities both in the Center for eHealth and the Centre for Digital Transformation (CeDiT).
+With around 45 employees (Professors, Associate Professors, Post-docs, Research Fellows and administrative staff), the department is one of the largest information systems research groups in Norway and highly regarded in the AIS community.
+The Department activities include work related to eHealth, Integrated Emergency Management and Digital Transformation.
+The candidate will be involved with activities in the Centre for Digital Transformation (CeDiT).

 The applicants must qualify for admission to the faculty PhD Programme in the Faculty of Social Sciences, with a specialisation within Information Systems, and must hold a master’s degree or equivalent in a relevant area of study, with an average grade of B or better.
 Applicants who are in the process of finishing their master’s thesis are also welcome to apply for this position.

-Applicants must submit a project proposal whose scope lies within the abovementioned areas of priority.
-The project proposal should comprise a maximum of ten pages in length, including the reference list.
+Applicants must submit a proposal whose scope lies within the scope of the abovementioned project.
+The proposal should comprise a maximum of ten pages in length, including the reference list.
 The proposal must contain a preliminary presentation of the problem area, theoretical foundation, methodological approach and planned progression for the doctoral project.
 The quality of the project proposal will receive a high level of consideration during the application assessment process.
 Fluency in written and oral English is a prerequisite.

-The University, on its side, is committed to securing good supervision for the successful applicants.
+The University, on its side, is committed to securing good supervision for successful applicants.

 The appointee must have the ability to work in a goal-oriented, organised, focused and independent manner.
 During the assessment process, emphasis will be placed on the applicant’s examination results as well as any previous research and development work.
-Relevant practical experience, personal suitability and good teamwork skills will also be emphasised.
+UiA has signed the DORA Declaration.
+Relevant practical experience, personal suitability for the position and good teamwork skills will also be emphasised.

 - Professional development in a large, exciting and socially influential organisation